studebacon/AttackBoxDev/README.md

 The AttackBox itself is built off of Kali Linux, and the process starts with installing Kali Linux on the device that will be used on the client site.
 The installation of Kali is outside of the scope of this README, but there are a couple of notes here:

 - When installing Kali make sure to encrypt the drive with a password.
-In future iterations there will be a process put in place to decrypt the drive on boot using a USB key, with the password as a fallback, but for now the password will be sent to the client for decrypting the drive on boot.
+Insert a USB drive and run scripts/usb_unlock_luks.sh to decrypt the drive on boot using a USB key, with the password as a fallback.
+Before the client mails the device back run scripts/kill_usb_unlock.sh to disable the USB boot key.
+Do not share the decrypt password with the client.

 - If you would like the ability to do X-Forwarding, make sure to install a desktop environment.